chloeekk/chloeekk.github.io/content/posts/how-does-fintech-make-money/index.md

 * **Margin Interest:**
   Platforms lend funds or securities to users engaging in leveraged trading and earn interest income.
   **Representative case: Futu.** During periods of high market activity, interest spreads from margin financing often become a core profit driver for such brokerage platforms.
+For the full revenue structure—including commissions, idle cash, currency exchange, securities lending, and PFOF—see [How Brokerages Make Money](https://chloevolution.com/posts/how-does-a-brokerage-make-money/).

 ### Profit Optimization Enabled by Technology